funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

     <br/><br/>

 4. **Reduction and atomic operations**<br/><br/>
-So far all the problems we have solved using CUDA are conflict free i.e. each output computed by a thread is independent of any other output computed by some other thread.
+So far all the problems we have solved using CUDA are conflict free i.e. each output computed by a thread is independent of any other output computed by another thread.
 As you know that when working with threads in CPU, most practical problem requires thread-safety.
 For e.g. in the classic example of `x = x+1`, if x=10 and 2 threads A and B is incrementing x simulataneously, then there is a chance of race-condition.
 Threads A reads x=10, increments x by 1 to 11 but before updating x in the register or memory thread B reads x but since x has not yet updated, B will also read x=10.
-As a result bit A and B updates x to 11 whereas it should be x=12. <br/><br/>
+As a result bit A and B updates x to 11. <br/><br/>
 In GPU, similar race conditions can happen using threads.<br/><br/>
 Let's look at the 1st problem of parallel histogram calculation where given a stream of characters in a-z, we need to calculate the frequencies of bucket of size b.
 For e.g. if b=4, then the buckets are `[a-d]`, `[e-h]`, `[i-l]`, `[m-p]`, `[q-t]`, `[u-x]`, and `[y-z]`.
 Thus whenever we encounter some character, we find the bucket where it should lie and then increment the count of that bucket.
-For e.g. if character is `g`, then we see that it should lie in the bucket `[e-h]`.<br/><br/>
+For e.g. if character is `g`, then it should lie in the bucket `[e-h]`.<br/><br/>
 A simple CPU version of the problem:
     ```cpp
     void histogram(char *s, int *histo, int n, int m, int b) {